 Admission to undergraduate courses begins once the state board declares result of 10+2.
 Students are usually admitted from the third week of June and classes start from the third week of July.

 Asutosh Museum of Indian Art

 Asutosh Museum of Indian Art, the first public museum in any university in India, was established in 1937.
 Named after Sir Asutosh Mookerjee, this Museum stands for preservation, presentation and study of objects of Indian art and antiquity particularly of eastern India.
-From a humble beginning with only 5 objects, the museum has more than 25,000 items consisting of sculptures, paintings, folk-art objects, textiles, terracottas, etc. of extraordinary variety, providing a wide panorama of cultural endeavours of the people throughout the ages.
+From a humble beginning with only 5 objects, the museum has more than 25,000 items consisting of sculptures, paintings, folk-art objects, textiles, terracottas, etc. of extraordinary variety, providing a wide panorama of cultural endeavors of the people throughout the ages.